 The Enterprise Linux Server

-The Enterprise Linux Server (ELS) can help lower your IT costs with its support for massive consolidation of older x86 and RISC servers, running up to thousands of virtual Linux servers concurrently.
+The Enterprise Linux Server (ELS) can help lower your IT costs with its support for massive consolidation of older x86 and RISC servers, running up to hundreds of virtual Linux servers concurrently.

 * Based on an IBM Study, US ELS pricing, pricing may vary by country.